2020 Travel Guide to Sapporo: The Capital City of Hokkaido, Japan

-Sapporo, the capital city of mountainous Hokkaido, is the fifth largest city in Japan.
+Sapporo, the capital city of mountainous Hokkaido, is the fifth-largest city in Japan.
 Sapporo is famous for three things: beer, ramen, and snow.
-The Sapporo Beer is one of the oldest brands in Japan: there’s even the Sapporo Beer Museum, which is a museum dedicated to Sapporo’s finest produce—the beer.
+The Sapporo Beer is one of Japan’s oldest brands: there’s even the Sapporo Beer Museum, a museum dedicated to Sapporo’s finest produce—the beer.

 Ramen shops in the city also abound, most of which are clustered in central Sapporo and are just a short walk away from each other.

 Finally, Sapporo is known for its very cold winters and snow that actually pile up.
 This is why it hosts several festivals like the Sapporo Snow Festival or Yuki Matsuri every February, the coldest month of the year.

 Regardless of the season, however, or whether or not you’re up for a mug of frothy beer and some warm ramen, there are many more things to do here in the fifth largest city in Japan.

 Philippine Airlines or PAL is one carrier that offers flights from Manila to Sapporo.
 The carrier stops over at Tokyo International Airport or Tokyo Haneda Airport (HND) before proceeding to New Chitose Airport (CTS), just south of mainland Sapporo.